This page describes how to connect Microsoft Entra ID to Agentspace Enterprise.

 Create client secret:

-- Click New client secret and specify the required duration.
+- Click New client secret and specify a duration.

-- Save the client secret and copy the key value for later use.
+- Save the client secret and copy the client secret value for later use.

 - On your registered application window, click API permissions.

-Under Configured permissions, select Microsoft Graph and configure the following permission:
+Under Configured permissions, select Microsoft Graph and configure the following permissions:

 If you want to ingest